-The people affected by the armed conflict in Ukraine are in desperate need of food, safe water, medical assistance and shelter materials.
+The people affected by the international armed conflict between Russia and Ukraine are in desperate need of food, safe water, medical assistance and shelter materials.
 The ICRC has been working to urgently assist those living through the extreme dangers of this armed conflict.

 We are donating medical supplies to hospitals to help them deal with serious trauma injuries.
 At the same time, we are working to help hospitals wherever we can with supplies and medicines for more chronic conditions.
 We are supporting hospitals and ambulance services in Poltava, Kyiv, Odessa, Dnipro, Zhytomyr.
 Personnel support is also being scaled up, for example an ICRC surgical team are in Poltava right now to support the Regional Central Hospital.
 Our staff are administering first aid training, both physical and psychological to volunteers and staff of the Red Cross Movement, across the country.
 Mental health support in being given in shelters, along with a 24/7 support line.

 We are providing food, water and essential items like blankets across Ukraine.
 Food and water are being distributed to people in locations like shelters and train stations, including in Dnipro, Lysychansk, Severodonetsk and Sviatohirsk.

 We've supplied materials that can help people make urgent repairs to their homes and shelters.
 For example, our donation of tarpaulins and plastic sheets to reinforce homes for over 1,200 people in Makeevka, Novoazovskyi, Pervomaisk and Dokuchaevsk.